 14. Bryce Jordan Arena

 A boring arena opened in 1995 that has had the nosebleeds closed off by curtains for years because nobody comes to the games.
-There are no Big Ten banners, and at best the only thing you can really hang here is two NIT titles.
+There are no Big Ten banners, and at best the only thing you can really hang here are two NIT titles.
 This arena has little history, little of interest to draw your attention, and zero interesting history.
 If it isn’t dead last in a Big Ten rankings, its because of a personal vendetta somebody has instead of objective truth.

 13. The Schottenstein Center/Value City Arena